-Since their inception from the 1940's, Conservation Authorities have been collecting and analyzing environmental data and using this information to guide the development of local natural resource programs and plans.
+Since their inception starting in the 1940s, Conservation Authorities have been collecting and analyzing environmental data and using this information to guide the development of local natural resource programs and plans.

 Partnerships are key to the success of the program!